ExMove/ExMove/README.md

 # The Great Coding Workshop
 This workshop is meant as an accessible introduction to analysing tracking data using R. We make use of the [tidyverse](https://www.tidyverse.org/packages/) collection and simple features ([sf](https://r-spatial.github.io/sf/index.html)) packages to read, clean and process multiple data files, ready for a range of analyses.
-Go to the workflow script by clicking [here](R/Workflow.R)
+You can view the workflow script directly on GitHub by clicking [here](R/Workflow.R)

 #### _Authors_: